nikasimovich/arts22/_agendas/week-4.md

 ### Homework
 - Explainer is due on 02/14.
 Please have a revised design in Figma and an online draft for Monday
 - Wikipedia activity is due on 02/09
 - Read [A Handmade Web](http://arts22.labud.nyc/assets/readings/carpenter.pdf) and write a [discussion question](https://paper.dropbox.com/doc/Penn-Art-of-Web-S22-Reading-Reflections--BbJ6T5rVvfWn94KhpzZhFNXUAQ-1UUZlQIbgmKjouZ5Tl2TE).
-Larry is the discussion leader.
+Sherry is the discussion leader.

 ### Monday, In Person